-- a) DBCA will provide administrative support including relevant meeting expenses for the organisation of CRC meetings (e.g. venue hire where required). - b) Membership to the CRC is on a voluntary basis.
-DBCA will reimburse reasonable travel expenses incurred by members in attending committee meetings, or when on other official committee business.
+a) DBCA will provide administrative support including relevant meeting expenses for the organisation of CRC meetings (e.g. venue hire where required).

+- b) Membership to the CRC is on a voluntary basis.
+DBCA will reimburse reasonable travel expenses incurred by members in attending committee meetings, or when on other official committee business. - c) Reimbursement must be authorised in advance by DBCA.